Friday, June 8, 2012

 4. Too many matchups nobody cares about.
-The Marlins tarp over the upper deck at Dolphins Stadium (or whatever corporate name the damn thing is called this season) because they can’t sell out the 67,000 seats that are available in a baseball configuration.
-(They also can't sell out the 38,000 seats said tarping-over now limits them to.
-In fact, they're currently averaging 17,000, and the series they're starting tonight against their trans-Florida rivals won’t help much, since the Rays are averaging only 18,000 fans a night, and it's 252 miles between their stadiums.)
+Until they moved into their new ballpark this April, the Miami Marlins tarped over the upper deck at Dolphins Stadium (or whatever corporate name the damn thing is called this season) because they couldn’t sell out the 67,000 seats that are available in a baseball configuration.
+(They also couldn’t sell out the 38,000 seats said tarping-over limited them to.
+They're doing better at the new place, but that's largely due to the novelty.
+The games against their trans-Florida rivals didn't help attendance much, since the Rays averaged only 18,000 fans a night, and it’s 252 miles between their stadiums.)

 3. The 2000 World Series.
 Face it, the only reason Interleague play existed at all was to make the 4 metropolitan areas that had 2 teams, 1 in each League, play each other: Yankees vs. Mets, Cubs vs. White Sox, Dodgers vs. Angels, Giants vs. A’s.
 (In each case, I’m listing the older team first; in each case, the older is also the more popular in that metro area.)